jerdog/jerdog_ebook/README.md

 # Social Media Markov Bot

-***Forked from [tommeagher/heroku_ebooks](https://github.com/tommeagher/heroku_ebooks) and modified to work with Bluesky***
+***Forked from [tommeagher/heroku_ebooks](https://github.com/tommeagher/heroku_ebooks) and modified for Bluesky and Mastodon***

-A Python-based social media bot that generates and posts content using Markov chain text generation.
+A Cloudflare Workers-based social media bot that generates and posts content using Markov chain text generation.
 Currently supports Bluesky and Mastodon platforms.

 ## Features